I married into an Italian family, and as such, several things are a given:

 Why Homemade Pasta Sauce?

-When I married into the family, I became privy to Nonna’s (my husband’s grandmother) pasta sauce recipe that uses pre-canned tomato sauce and diced tomatoes (that she probably canned herself).
+Years ago I became privy to my Nonna’s best spaghetti sauce recipe that uses pre-canned tomato sauce and diced tomatoes (that she probably canned herself).
 One year I attempted to mimic the recipe using fresh tomatoes since we had an abundance from our garden and came up with my own pasta sauce recipe.
-It’s great on homemade “spaghetti” and meatballs.
+It’s great on homemade “spaghetti” and meatballs, especially with a little parmesan cheese.

 I’m sharing my variations of both today: